-Yarra comprises of approximately 20 square kilometres and is bound by the Cities of Melbourne to the west, Boroondara to the east, Moreland and Darebin to the north and Stonnington to the south.
+Yarra stands on the traditional lands of the Wurundjeri people.
+Yarra comprises of approximately 20 -19.5 square kilometres and is bound by the Cities of Melbourne to the west, Boroondara to the east, Moreland and Darebin to the north and Stonnington to the south.
 Located between Melbourne's central business district and middle suburbs, it forms a transition between these areas.
 The Yarra River is the major environmental feature of the municipality, forming its southern and eastern boundaries.